silv3rr/docker-glftpd/docs/Customization.md

 _aka shitty web interface :)_

-Connects to glftpd container to manage it, gl userdb and show online users.
-Runs in a separate container.
+Connects to glftpd container to manage it, edit gl userdb and show online users.
+The webui runs in a separate container.
 Building with `INSTALL_WEBUI=1` sets label to auto start on  `./docker-run.sh` (`WEBUI=1`).

 For more info, see [glftpd-webui](https://github.com/silv3rr/glftpd-webui)

 # Customizer script

-A shell script called `customizer.sh` is called by `docker-run.sh` which sets up mounts, glftpd.conf, userdb and sitebot.
+A shell script named `customizer.sh` is called by `docker-run.sh` which sets up mounts, glftpd.conf, userdb and sitebot.

 # Components

 _aka addons/plugins_

-Check labels to see if zs, bot webui or are enabled:
+Check labels to see if zs, bot or webui are enabled:

 `docker image inspect --format='{{ index .Config.Labels "gl.sitebot.setup" }}' docker-glftpd`